Written by Ben Goodey | 15th August 2025

 You may also find that LLMs are hallucinating something entirely.
 This can’t be fixed by updating or removing a source.
 This often happens because they didn’t find an answer in any sources.

-If LLMs are hallucinating an answer entirely, you'll want to try an influence the answer by creating a source that answers the question with the correct information.
+If LLMs are hallucinating an answer, you’ll want to try to influence the answer by creating a source that answers the question with the correct information.

 These can be hosted on your blog or help center, and serve dual purposes: for branded GEO and as helpful sales material.